 Naturally, I was excited in the beginning; my self-confidence grew.
 I was no longer someone who before buying anything needed to think well about it – did I really needed it, and could I afford it, or someone who ignored all her wishes because I had no way to please them.

 And then, with time, I stopped being happy.

 Ironically, as I earned more, my appetites became bigger, I spent more, I had more debts on my credit cards.
 And as I owe more, I strived for more progress.
 I increased my responsibilities at work to earn more money so I can have enough for all my demands.
 It was never enough, and I always wanted just a little bit.

 And so I became attached.
-A slave who saw his freedom far away from the responsibilities I had loaded myself with so that I could stop being materially poor.
+A slave who saw her freedom far away from the responsibilities I had loaded myself with, so that I could stop being materially poor.

-Yes, in the material sense we can do a lot, if not all we want, depending on the amount of money we have.
+Yes, in the material sense, we can do a lot, if not all we want, depending on the amount of money we have.
 But that is also the only thing we can – own something.
-That sense of freedom and happiness is ostensible and temporary.
-It lasts just as long as it takes us to understand that our soul remains hungry despite the abundance we surround ourselves from outside.
+That sense of freedom and happiness is temporary.
+It lasts just as long as it takes us to understand that our soul remains hungry despite the abundance we surrounded ourselves from the outside.

 To earn money.
 To ensure material security within your four walls, equipped with the many miracles of technology created to make life easier.
 To provide yourself with the material freedom in which with one click of a mouse you buy whatever you want, go to distant destinations, invest in your knowledge and professional development, in the security of your family…